Hescorlpioanl/Hescorlpioanl.github.io/_posts/Notes/2023-10-21-o'reilly-rest-api-design-rulebook-notes.md

 **GET and POST must not be used to tunnel other request methods**

-Means that HTTP's GET and POST methods should not be employed to emulate or mimic other HTTP request methods, such as PUT, DELETE, or PATCH.
+Means that HTTP's `GET` and `POST` methods should not be employed to emulate or mimic other HTTP request methods, such as PUT, DELETE, or PATCH.
 Each HTTP method has a specific purpose, and using GET and POST to perform actions that should be handled by other methods is not a recommended practice for designing RESTful APIs.

 **GET must be used to retrieve a representation of a resource**

-Use the `GET` method to retrieve a resource, GET requests may contain Headers but nobody. no constraints preventing you from sending a body in a GET request but it's not preferable as a best practice.
+Use the `GET` method to retrieve a resource, GET requests may contain Headers but nobody. _No constraints preventing you from sending a body in a GET request but it's not preferable as a best practice._

 **HEAD should be used to retrieve response headers**

-Clients use HEAD to retrieve the headers without a body.
+Clients use `HEAD` to retrieve the headers without a body.
 In other words, HEAD returns the same response as GET, except that the API returns an empty body.

 **PUT must be used to both insert and update a stored resource.**